LoicViennois/Express-Boilerplate/README.md

-# Express Boilerplate
+# Express with TypeScript Boilerplate

-This is a TypeScript/Express boilerplate built on:
+This is an Express/TypeScript boilerplate built on:
 - TypeScript 4
 - NodeJS 12
 - Express 4